tedwang7686/NUCLEO-F429ZI_OLED_RTOS/README.md

    - Ensure `u8g2.h`, `u8x8.h`, and `u8g2_fonts.c` are present.
    - Add `Hardware/u8g2/` to the compiler's include path.
 5. **Build and Flash**:
-   - Build the project in STM32CubeIDE or Keil uVision.
+   - Build the project in Keil uVision.
    - Flash the binary to the NUCLEO-F429ZI using an ST-Link debugger.
 6. **Verify**:
    - The OLED should display "Hello, NUCLEO-F429ZI!" with a 1-second refresh rate.